-The Shropshire Fund increased in value by £363 million in 2020/21 to be valued at £2.194 billion at the end of the year.
-The Fund increased in value by 20.1% over the year and outperformed against its benchmark by 5.8%.
-The impact of COVID-19, in the last quarter of the 2019/20 financial year, had a major impact on financial markets across the world but they bounced back strongly during 2020/21 resulting in the significant increase in the Fund value during the year.
+The Shropshire County Pension Fund increased in value by £145 million in 2021/22 to be valued at £2.339 billion at the end of the year.
+The fund increased in value by 7.5% over the year and outperformed against its benchmark by 1.0%.
+Financial markets across the world again performed strongly during 2021/22 resulting in the increase in the fund value during the year.